wpilibsuite/frc-docs/source/docs/contributing/frc-docs/style-guide.rst

 - Linux (not linux)
 - Java (not java)

 Use the ASCII character set for English text.
-For special characters (e.g. Greek symbols) use the `standard character entity sets <https://docutils.sourceforge.io/docs/ref/rst/definitions.html#character-entity-sets>`_.
+For special characters (e.g. Greek symbols) use the [standard character entity sets](https://docutils.sourceforge.io/docs/ref/rst/definitions.html#character-entity-sets).

 Use ``.. math::`` for standalone equations and ``:math:`` for inline equations.
-A useful LaTeX equation cheat sheet can be found `here <https://www.reed.edu/academic_support/pdfs/qskills/latexcheatsheet.pdf>`_.
+A useful LaTeX equation cheat sheet can be found [here](https://www.reed.edu/academic_support/pdfs/qskills/latexcheatsheet.pdf).

 Use literals for filenames, function, and variable names.